dma-graveyard/AisCoverageViewer/README.md

 ## Introduction ##

-The AIS Coverage Viewer is a stand-alone application used for analyizing AIS data and determining the strength of the signal in a given area
+The AIS Coverage Viewer is a stand-alone application used for analyzing AIS data and determining the strength of the signal in a given area

 The application is in Java and uses OpenMap(tm) for presenting geospatial